Property firm, family battle over Lekki land - Vanguard News

 He referred our reporter to a suit filed by himself and other members of his family in 2017 against the Governor of Lagos State and twelve other defendants challenging the revocation of their land title.

-The traditional ruler wondered why the company is not willing to wait for the outcome of the suit but it rather resorted to harassment and frivolous petitions against him and members of his family.
+The traditional ruler wondered why the company was not willing to wait for the outcome of the suit but rather resorted to harassment and frivolous petitions against him and members of his family.

-He insisted that the Fatimot Susan Ope family remains the legal owners of the disputed property and expressed optimism that the court would uphold their legal right to the vast expanse of land.
+He insisted that the Fatimot Susan Ope family remain the legal owners of the disputed property and expressed optimism that the court would uphold their legal right to the vast expanse of land.